I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keinsertqueuedpc.md

 <p>If the specified DPC object is not currently in a DPC queue, <b>KeInsertQueueDpc</b> queues the DPC and returns <b>TRUE</b>.</p>

 ## -remarks
 <p>If the specified DPC object has already been queued, no operation is performed except to return <b>FALSE</b>.
 Otherwise, the DPC object is inserted in a DPC queue.
 For more information about DPC queues, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558754">Organization of DPC Queues</a>.</p>

 <p>Note that a particular DPC object and the function that it represents can each be queued for execution only once at any particular time. </p>

-<p>If the specified DPC object has already been queued, no operation is performed except to return <b>FALSE</b>.
-Otherwise, the DPC object is inserted in a DPC queue.
-For more information about DPC queues, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558754">Organization of DPC Queues</a>.</p>

-<p>Note that a particular DPC object and the function that it represents can each be queued for execution only once at any particular time. </p>